rohitinu6/Stock-Price-Prediction/.github/PR_TEMPLATE.md

 - [ ] My changes generate no new warnings or errors
 - [ ] Unit tests pass locally with my changes

-## Notes for Testings your implementation:
+## Notes for Testing your implementation:
 <!-- Describe how the changes or the model you added can be tested for accuracy.
 Include any setup or dependencies that the maintainer or reviewer might need to install -->